erichare/google-data-daisi/README.md

 ## How to Call

-First, we simply load the PyDaisi package:
+After generating your JSON Service Account key per the above instructions, we simply load the PyDaisi package:

 ```python
 import pydaisi as pyd